-Non-executive directors do not receive performance-based bonuses or additional remuneration for their membership of subsidiary boards or committees.
+Non-executive directors do not receive performance-based bonuses for their membership of subsidiary boards or committees.

 4.3 Variable Remuneration - Long Term Incentives

 During the financial year, the Company had no contractual obligations to provide long term incentives to non-executive directors.